joshmorgan1000/UTKH/THEORY.md

     $r_e \approx \frac{1}{3}a_0$

-  - The kutonic orbital radius is smaller than the Bohr radius, which reflects the intrinsic resonant scale of the electron itself rather than the electron’s spatial configuration in an atom.
+  - The kutonic orbital radius is smaller than the Bohr radius, which reflects the intrinsic resonant scale of the electron itself rather than the electron's spatial configuration in an atom.
        - The difference in scale can be attributed to the Coulomb interaction between the electron and nucleus in the atom, which influences the Bohr radius but is not relevant to the intrinsic kutonic system.

 ### Deriving Harmonic Relationships Between Orbital Radius Ratios and Mass Ratios <a href="#deriving-harmonic-relationships-between-orbital-radius-ratios-and-mass-ratios-a-href"></a>